codesandbox/docs/packages/projects-docs/pages/tutorial/install-system-packages.md

 # Install system packages

 When using some modules or tools, you may want to install some packages.
-Unfortunately, due to security reasons, you can’t run commands using `sudo` in CodeSandbox Repositories - but you can use Nix as a drop-in replacement.
+Unfortunately, due to security reasons, you can't run commands using `sudo` in CodeSandbox Repositories - but you can use Nix as a drop-in replacement.
 You can read about this more on the [workspace limitations page](../../learn/setting-up/limitations).

 Fortunately, [Nix](https://nixos.org/) provides most of the packages that you will likely need.
 You just have to replace the commands for `sudo apt-get install` or `sudo apt install` with `nix-env -i` - that's all.
 You can check out the available packages in Nix on [https://search.nixos.org/packages](https://search.nixos.org/packages).